MichaelAmmerman/Kentucky-Logging-Bridge-Program/README.md

     <li>Avoid depositing soil into the stream and channel</li>
     <li>Immediately stabilize disturbed ground associated with crossing (excluding the active trail or road surface) to reduce runoff into streams</li>
 </ul>
+These best management practices are essential for minimizing environmental impacts during logging operations.
+By prioritizing elevated crossings and enforcing strict stabilization and sediment control measures, Kentucky aims to protect water quality and maintain the ecological integrity of stream systems.
+Adhering to these guidelines is not only a matter of environmental stewardship but also a legal requirement under Kentucky state law, ensuring compliance with regulations designed to safeguard natural resources during forestry activities.
 </p>